ycode/ycode-test/README.md

 Use small commits and descriptive commit messages while working on the assignment.
 One commit solving one issue.

+We are expecting you to show both your back-end and front-end skills.

 There are a few things you should take into consideration:
 - The website should be able to withstand thousands of visitors at one time.
 - The blue colour used on the H1 should be swapped out for #3C8999.